keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 ### (5) Authenticate Keptn CLI

-To authenticate the Keptn CLI against the Keptn cluster, the exposed Keptn endpoint and API token are required.
+To authenticate the Keptn CLI against the Keptn cluster, the exposed Keptn API endpoint and API token are required.

-* Get the Keptn endpoint from the `api-gateway-nginx`.
-(If you are using port-forward to expose Keptn, your endpoint is `localhost` and the `port` you forwarded Keptn to, e.g.: `http://localhost:8080`)
+* If you are using port-forward to expose Keptn, the Keptn endpoint is on `localhost` and the `port` you forwarded Keptn to.
+For example, the Keptn API endpoint is: `http://localhost:8080/api`

+* In all other cases, get the EXTERNAL-IP of the `api-gateway-ngix` using the next command.
+Consequently, the Keptn API endpoint is: `http://<ENDPOINT_OF_API_GATEWAY>/api`

   ```console
 kubectl -n keptn get service api-gateway-nginx